AdobeDocs/commerce-learn.en/help/back-office-integrations/webhook-ingestion.md

 role: Architect, Developer
 level: Intermediate
 ---
-# Configuring, deploying, and customizing an ingestion webhook
+# Configure, deploy, and customize an ingestion webhook

 Learn about the setup and customization of an ingestion webhook for integrating Commerce with a third-party back office system.​ This video explains how the webhook can address limitations in event communication between systems by providing a publicly available endpoint to adapt messages from the third party system to the Adobe IO Eventing API.
 The process involves configuring the webhook in the `actions.config.yaml` file, enabling it in the `app.config.yaml` file, and deploying it to ensure proper functionality.